dah007/vscode-mcp-debug/README.md

 - Built with [FastMCP](https://github.com/jlowin/fastmcp) for MCP integration
 - Uses [FastAPI](https://fastapi.tiangolo.com/) for the web server
-- Inspired by the need for better debugging workflows in VS Code
+- Inspired by the need to learn!

 ---